medcomdk/dk-ehmi-eds/input/pagecontent/security-en.md

 ## 7.1	EHMI Delivery Status (EDS)

-In [EHMI], the following stations are included in point-to-point message-delivery: End User Applications (EUAs), message-service-handlers (MSHs) and access-points (APs).
+In [EHMI], the following *stations* are included in point-to-point message-delivery: End User Applications (EUAs), message-service-handlers (MSHs) and access-points (APs).

 All stations involved in EHMI message-delivery must register their message-handling in EHMI Delivery Status (EDS) as described in [FHIR Implementation Guide](https://build.fhir.org/ig/medcomdk/dk-ehmi-eds/).

-The stations are created in EHMI Endpoint Register (EER) and are assigned a unique device_id.
+The stations are created in EHMI Endpoint Register (EER) and are assigned a unique *device_id*.

-As stated in FHIR Implementation Guide, the delivery status is a profilering/profiling of the FHIR AuditEvent ressource.
+As stated in FHIR Implementation Guide, the delivery status is a profilering/profiling of the FHIR AuditEvent (*FORMATERING*) ressource.

 Delivery status contains sensitive personal information/personfølsomme oplysninger (being the place of treatment/behandlingsstedet either as the sender or receiver of a message), and therefore the user access require a NSIS level ’Significant’.